DaiyanB/ProjectAsteria/README.md

 ## How to run

-Simply open an IDE/text editor that lets you run code and run `main.py` or type `py main.py`
+Simply open an IDE/text editor that lets you run code and run `main.py` or type the `py main.py` command.
 Ensure you're in the ProjectAsteria folder.

 ## Last notice